-- Business and soft skills training: In-depth training on relevant business and soft skills, particularly on financial literacy, can help provide the foundation for improved livelihood outcomes and better resource management at the household level.
-This activity will build on the experiences and lessons learned from the financial literacy Cash 'Plus' training delivered through the SSSNP and SNSDP to expand and refine the training content and strengthen delivery modalities targeted at youth. - Livelihood grant: Following a set of training, a cash grant may be provided to beneficiaries to facilitate the start of livelihoods and Income Generating Activities (IGA) for the household, based on a viable livelihoods plan. - Coaching and mentorship: The regular and accessible presence of community-based coaches and mentors can be instrumental in the success of economic inclusion interventions, albeit also expensive and time and effort intensive.
-As such, costeffective options for identifying and training community-based coaches and mentors with a strong understanding of local contexts will be discussed. - IGA groups or cooperatives: Forming IGA groups and/or cooperatives can help build resilience and ensure sustainability, as group members can support each other during times of need or shock.
+- Business and soft skills training: In-depth training on relevant business and soft skills, particularly on financial literacy, can help provide the foundation for improved livelihood outcomes and better resource management at the household level. x - Livelihood grant: Following a set of training, a cash grant may be provided to beneficiaries to facilitate the start of livelihoods and Income Generating Activities (IGA) for the household, based on a viable livelihoods plan. - Coaching and mentorship: The regular and accessible presence of community-based coaches and mentors can be instrumental in the success of economic inclusion interventions, albeit also expensive and time and effort intensive. - IGA groups or cooperatives: Forming IGA groups and/or cooperatives can help build resilience and ensure sustainability, as group members can support each other during times of need or shock.
 Groups may also have more access to additional resources or services and can provide peer guidance and lessons learning. - Formation of Savings/Lending Groups or Rotating Funds: The practice of informal savings groups is already strong in South Sudan, particularly around markets.
-Experience has however found that male youths find it difficult to operate and sustain within these groups.
-As such, options for forming and sustaining these groups for youth, leveraging existing practices, will be explored as possible sources of capital funding and cushions during a shock. - Linkages to financial services like Microfinance Institutions (MFIs): Linkages with existing financial services, such as MFIs, can be highly valuable in promoting financial inclusion and access to resources.
-However, the MFI system in South Sudan is highly underdeveloped and largely concentrated in urban areas.
-Therefore, possibilities for facilitating linkages to existing MFIs, including the Government's Youth Enterprise Fund currently under development, will be assessed, particularly in urban centres.
-The MFIs will be engaged in biometric registration and payment of beneficiaries.
-ESS9 will not be triggered since the MFIs are recruited to deliver cash to beneficiaries and do not have overall responsibility in managing project funds.
+As such, options for forming and sustaining male youth groups, leveraging existing practices, will be explored as possible sources of capital funding and cushions during a shock. - Linkages to financial services like Microfinance Institutions (MFIs): Linkages with existing financial services, such as MFIs, can be highly valuable in promoting financial inclusion and access to resources. linkages to existing MFIs, including the Government's Youth Enterprise Fund currently under development, will be assessed, particularly in urban centres.
+ESS9 will not be triggered since the MFIs do not have overall responsibility in managing project funds.

-Component 3: Strengthened Institutional Capacity and Social Protection System (US\$6 million equivalent)
+Component 3: Strengthened Institutional Capacity and Social Protection System (US\$6 million equivalent plus US\$ 2.5Million for additional financing)

 This component has a shift back to government-led implementation under the SNSOP now provides an important opportunity to continue strengthening institutional capacity and delivery systems to enable the Government to gradually take over in a phased approach the full management and implementation of a nationally owned safety net program.
 Focus will be on enhancing the capacity of the Ministry of Gender, Child and Social Welfare (MGCSW) to enable it to effectively lead and coordinate the SP sector and eventually establish and implement a national safety net program.
-As such, technical assistance will be provided to the Social Protection Department of the MGCSW on the following possible activities: (i) review the National Social Protection Policy Framework (NSPPF) to align it with changing country dynamics and needs; (ii) develop an implementation framework to operationalize the NSPPF; (iii) establish a national high-level strategic governance arrangement for SP; (iv) develop and implement a Capacity Building Plan; (v) provide technical assistance and capacity building (e.g., training), as appropriate; and (vi) develop design options of a Government-led national safety net program, among others.
+As such, technical assistance will be provided to the Social Protection Department of the MGCSW on the following possible activities: (i) review the National Social Protection Policy Framework (NSPPF) to align it with changing country dynamics and needs; (ii) develop an implementation framework to operationalize the NSPPF; (iii) establish a national high-level strategic governance arrangement for SP; (iv) develop and implement a Capacity Building Plan;

+(v) provide technical assistance and capacity building (e.g., training), as appropriate; and (vi) develop design options of a Government-led national safety net program, among others.